 The Cerro Moro low sulfidation, silver-gold deposit is located within the Deseado Massif approximately 70 km southwest of the coastal port city of Puerto Deseado in the Santa Cruz province of Argentina.
 The project contains a number of high grade epithermal gold and silver deposits, some of which will be mined via open pit and some via underground mining methods.

-Cerro Moro is currently in development and Yamana’s planned expenditures for 2017 and 2018 is $233 million which will include construction activities, detailed engineering, the advancement of underground mining and exploration drilling in order to increase the size of the Cerro Moro mineral resources.
+Cerro Moro is currently in development and Yamana’s planned construction expenditures for 2018 is $61 million.
+Construction is on schedule with the ramp-up of operations to commence in the second quarter of 2018.
 The Probable Reserve estimate as of Dec.
-2016 was 1.95 Mt containing grades of 648.2 g/t silver and 11.4 g/t gold (3.4–6.2 g/t AuEq cut-off).
+2017 was 1.95 Mt containing grades of 648.3 g/t silver and 11.4 g/t gold (1.0 g/t AuEq cut-off).
+Yamana is targeting the addition of 1.0 million gold equivalent mineral resources to the mineral inventory over the coming years.

 The concentrator will consist of a standard crushing, grinding and flotation circuit with a counter current decantation and a Merrill Crowe circuit included.
 Metallurgical recoveries are expected to average 95% for gold and 93% for silver.